The Philippines exported US$83.8 billion worth of goods around the globe in 2025, up by 12.2% compared to $74.6 billion five years earlier for 2021.

 The Philippines incurred the highest trade surpluses with the following countries.

-Among the Philippines’ trading partners that generate the greatest positive trade balances, Filipino surpluses with the Czech Republic (up 497.3%), Iran (up 77.1%) and Switzerland (up 61.8%) grew at the fastest pace from 2023 to 2024.
+Among the Philippines’ trading partners that generate the greatest positive trade balances, Filipino surpluses with Germany (up 455%), Mexico (up 95.8%) and Poland (up 90.2%) grew at the fastest pace from 2024 to 2025.

 These positive cashflow streams clearly indicate competitive advantages with the above countries, but also represent key opportunities for the Philippines to develop country-specific strategies to optimize its overall position in international trade.